vladogrcic/page-restrict-for-woocommerce/readme.txt

 1. You can go to Settings --> Page Restrict --> Quick Start to get a head start on how to use this plugin

 == Frequently Asked Questions ==

 = Do you have a premium version of the plugin? =
 No, there isn't any.

 == Changelog ==

+= 1.7.0 =

+* Added feature for chosen users to be able to see restricted pages regardless of restriction.

 = 1.6.7 =